-Use of the ping system
+Make use of the ping system

 The most novel system in Apex Legends is undoubtedly its contextual ping system.
 It facilitates nonverbal communication and makes playing without a mic very doable.
 When you see an enemy, mark them with the ping system to tell your teammates their location.
 Even if you think they saw the enemy too, it never hurts to place the mark.

 When you find gear that you aren’t going to pick up, mark it.
 Your character will vocally call out the gear so your teammates can see if it’s something they could use.
 When you want to explore an area or head in a certain direction?
 Tell your teammates by placing a marker.
-Using the ping system often, even excessively, can go a long way towards surviving.
+Using the ping system often, even excessively, can go a long way toward surviving.

 Grab yellow gear

 There are five pieces of yellow legendary gear in Apex Legends.
-Their stats are identical to the purple (rare) versions of that item, but they have perks that can be very, very helpful.
+Their stats are identical to the purple (rare) versions of that item, but they have perks that can be very helpful.
 If you see a yellow piece of gear, grab it no matter what.
 Here’s what they do.